magento-mpi/magento2/app/code/Magento/Theme/README.md

-The Theme module contains common infrastructure to provide an ability to apply and use themes in Magento application.
+The Theme module contains common infrastructure that provides an ability to apply and use themes in Magento application.